singh-man/books/crackingTheCoding/18_advancedTopics.md

 Certain patterns came up while implementing the code for this book.
 We've  tried to generally include the full code for a solution with the solution, but in some cases it got quite redundant.

-This appendix provides the code for a few bf the most useful chunks of code.
+This appendix provides the code for a few of the most useful chunks of code.

-All code for the book can be downloaded from CrackingTheCodinglnterview.com.
+All code for the book can be downloaded from CrackingTheCodingInterview.com.

 ### HashMapList\<T, E>